-- The evaluator has participated actively in the preparation of the proposal. - The evaluator has familial ties with the Project Leader (or Principal Investigators, if applicable) or any other research team member. - The evaluator has had, whether currently or in the past, close personal or professional relationship with the Project Leader (or Principal Investigators, if applicable). - The evaluator has provided the Project Leader or proposal he/she is evaluating with a letter of recommendation. - The evaluator has professional ties with the Institution(s) presenting the proposal. - The evaluator has economic interests in the potential valorisation products of the Project. - In regard to the application or the team, if the evaluator finds him or herself in any other situation that, whether in his or her own opinion or in the opinion of a third party, could compromise its neutrality when examining the application.
+- The evaluator has professional ties with the Institution(s) presenting the proposal. - The evaluator has participated actively in the preparation of the proposal. - The evaluator has familial ties with the Project Leader (or Co-Project Leader, if applicable) or any other research team member. - The evaluator has had, whether currently or in the past, close personal or professional relationship with the Project Leader (or Co-Project Leader, if applicable). - The evaluator has provided the Project Leader or proposal he/she is evaluating with a letter of recommendation. - The evaluator has economic interests in the potential valorisation products of the Project. - In regard to the application or the team, if the evaluator finds him or herself in any other situation that, whether in his or her own opinion or in the opinion of a third party, could compromise its neutrality when examining the application.